wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/2-active-directory-actions.md

+WinAutomation provides 15 Active Directory Actions that enable you to add, remove, or update users, user roles and objects in the Active Directory server.

 ## Connecting to an Active Directory server

 First, for any Active Directory related Process to work, a connection to an Active Directory Server has to be established.
 The **Connect to an Active Directory Server** Action, used for this purpose, will require the LDAP path, specifying the Domain Controllers.